Elon Musk and His Flying Car

 I love the Tesla cruise control.
 Most of the time.
 Even disregarding its automatic steering, the great feature is that you can follow the car in front of you in stop-and-go traffic and let the car do all the work.
 But sometimes it's too smart.
 It will see a car that's not a potential hazard and inappropriately brake.
 And there's a new issue, possibly a bug.
 My house fronts a road on which the speed limit is 25mph.
 It's a nice two-lane, paved road, and one could most times drive much faster if he cared to.
 Tesla allows one to set an automatic increment to the cruise control, so that when it's turned on, it will add your setting to the local speed limit.
 (This daring blogger has set it at "3" so that I will be going at 3mph above the speed limit.
 It's rumored that others are even more adventurous.)
 After a recent software update, I've noticed that sometimes the car slows down for no reason, not just to below 28, but even below 25.
 It seems to be due to twists and turns on the road but, as I said, no human driver would slow down for them unless there's ice on the pavement.
 We don't get much of that here, and I'm sure the car knows the temperature better than I do.

 So, my request: Eliminate the braking misfeature and fix the slow-down bug with a selectable cruise control mode where you set the speed and the car ignores everything except the driver.
-A mode just like that in my gone and slightly lamented Plug-in Prius and also in pretty much every other car I've had in the past few decades.
+A mode just like that is in my gone and slightly lamented Plug-in Prius and also in pretty much every other car I've had in the past few decades.
 Thanks!

 Here's the "Impossible" One, Unless it's Really Easy

 How often have you heard something on the radio that you love or wish you had recorded or want to play again?
 The Tesla already has a continuous video recorder, and a very simple way of saving a video clip from the "dashcam."
 Why not have a "radiocam" as well?
-Press an icon on the touchscreen to save the previous few minutes and the following, say, ten minutes of whatever happens to be playing on the on the radio to the same USB stick that records the video?
+Press an icon on the touchscreen to save the previous few minutes and the following, say, ten minutes of whatever happens to be playing on the radio to the same USB stick that records the video?
 Simple idea, simple to implement in software.
 Won't you love it?

 Yes, unless there's no way to do it.
 My Tesla manual unaccountably didn't include full-car schematic diagrams, and I have no idea if the audio signal from the radio can be digitized and deposited in the USB memory.
 But wouldn't that be a great feature if it can?